 Let your client know about the data formatting best practices¶

-Plan a call with your data interlocutor, to remind her/him to :
+Plan a call with your data interlocutor, to remind her/him that:

-- The name of the column has to be meaningful : we rather get a column named “evolution” instead of “value_2”
+- The name of the column has to be meaningful : we should rather have a column named “evolution” instead of “value_2”

-- The name of the column doesn’t contain any space, special characters, accent : use “value_type” instead of “value type”
+- The name of the column shouldn’t contain any space, special characters, accent : use “value_type” instead of “value type”

 - Apply the same naming convention to all the datasets so it makes sense globally

 - Precise how the